 The Google SEO starter guide states the following:

 - <em> - An HTML tag denoting emphasis.
-According to standard, it will indicate emphasis through the use of italics.
+According to the guide, it will indicate emphasis through italics.

 - <strong> - An HTML tag denoting strong emphasis.
-According to standard, it will indicate emphasis through the use of bold print.
+According to the guide, it will indicate emphasis through bold print.

 A screenshot of the relevant part of the guide is below: